dentropy/PythonicXsAndOs/README.md

 To run the game run the code bellow

-\t\t    python Play.py
+python Play.py

 Next Steps:

-1. Tests Tests Tests
-  more strings
-  extra spaces
-  only spaces
-  bad spellings
-  one word with a space
-  cats
-  win

-2. Put more comments in
+1. Put more comments in

-1. Store each placement for the ability to undo a placement
+2. Store each placement for the ability to undo a placement

-2. export saved games using JSON
+3. export saved games using JSON

-3. replay saved games
+4. replay saved games

-4. CPU Mode aka neural network
+5. CPU Mode aka neural network

-5. Use Graphics library and render this using images
+6. Use Graphics library and render this using images

-6. Have multiplayer over a network with lobbies
+7. Have multiplayer over a network with lobbies

 How the placement works